robot5000-design/ms1-band-website/README.md

 Based on the results of the Strategy research the features to be included are:

-- Landing page with iconic endtroducing image.
+- Landing page with iconic Endtroducing image.
 - Gallery with photos from official Instagram.
-- Music page with links to all albums on spotify.
+- Music page with links to all albums on Spotify.
-- Embedded youtube videos of some well known music pieces.
+- Embedded Youtube videos of some well known music pieces.
 - A newsletter subscription form.
 - A bio page.
 - An upcoming gigs page with the ability to contact management.